navidrome/website/content/en/docs/usage/features/scrobbling.md

 4) Paste the token in the pop-up and save.

+If you are using a self-hosted ListenBrainz-compatible server (e.g., [Maloja](https://github.com/krateng/maloja)), you can change the `ListenBrainz.BaseURL` [config option](/docs/usage/configuration/options/#:~:text=ListenBrainz.BaseURL) to point to your instance.

 ## Scrobble History

 Starting with version 0.59.0, Navidrome tracks your scrobble/listen history natively.
 This means that for music added after this version, Navidrome maintains a complete record of when each track was played.
 This historical data will be used in future features such as statistics and analytics ("Navidrome Wrapped" style reports).